-(Click bo xes below) LEAVE of ABSENCE (LOA) $>$ First-time leave of absence (LOA). \rightarrow Review by Credential Services.
-Reason s for Requesting first-time LOA and will RETURN to the program by: CHOOSE ONE: Spring 2022 Personal.
+(Click bo EXES below) LEAVE of ABSENCE (LOA) First-time leave of absence (LOA). \rightarrow Review by Credential Services.
+Reason is for Requesting first-time LOA and will RETURN to the program by: CHOOSE ONE: Spring 2022 Personal.
 (Include a personal statement with the application.)
 Need time to study for CBEST, CSETs or RICA.
 (Proof of test registration recommended) Special Case: SSCP candidate requests first-time LOA.
-This LOA will interrupt the candidate 's student teaching.
+This LOA will interrupt the candidate's student teaching.
 Did not submit LOA the first time.
 Second or subsequent LOA.
 Reason is for Requesting a second LOA and will RETURN to the program by: CHOOSE ONE: Spring 2022 Personal.
 (Include a personal statement with the application.)
 Need time to study for CBEST, CSETs or RICA.
 (Proof of test registration required.)
 Reque st for Reinstatement for: CHOOSE ONE: Spring 2022 Initial Leaves of absence are approved on a semester by semester basis.
 You will need to continue to write to us PRIOR to the beginning of each semester to extend your leave of absence.
 Please be aware that you are held to any new requirements that are instituted until such time as you have completed all requirements for the credential.
 If you are returning to the program for student teaching, please refer to the Student Teaching Application for requirements - must be completed BEFORE return to program.
 If your leave extends beyond a two-year period, you will be required to re-apply to the program.
 Please put your initials and at the left column to indicate that you have read and understand this information.

-COURSE SUBSTITUTIONCourse Number and Title Requested

-for Substitution (# of units)Institution

-where the

-course was

-takenSemester the

-class was takenStan State Equivalent Course Number and Title

-(# of Units)Image: Course Was

-takenImage: Course Was

-takenSemester the

-class was takenStan State Equivalent Course Number and Title

-(# of Units)
+COURSE SUBSTITUTION Course Number and Title Requested for Substitution (# of units) Institution where the course was taken Semester the class was taken Stan State Equivalent Course Number and Title (# of Units) I have included the following supporting documents for course substitutions in my SR application: